HackYourFuture/JavaScript2/Week1/README.md

 2. Creating a new DOM element: a paragraph i.e. a `<p>` element
 3. Injecting content into the newly create paragraph element
 4. Setting the background color for the newly create paragraph element
-5. Adding the  newly create paragraph element element to the body
+5. Adding the  newly created<!--create is changed to created--> paragraph element element to the body

 Test this code out by copying and pasting it in the Developer Console of your browser.
 After you've pressed the Enter/Return key you will find your new `<p>` at the end of the page!

 Learning how to write JavaScript that targets the DOM is an essential part of being a web developer.
-In the following resources you'll more about how to do that:
+In the following resources you'll <!--learn is added and about change to on, here--> learn more on how to do that:

 - [Traversing the DOM with JavaScript](https://zellwk.com/blog/dom-traversals/)
 - [JavaScript DOM Crash Course - Part 2](https://www.youtube.com/watch?v=mPd2aJXCZ2g)